Skip to main content

 Mature organizations use aggregators in advanced ways.

-- Co-Selling Enablement: Support joint selling opportunities between partners.
-An IT company might aggregate software tools.
-A manufacturing company might aggregate machine components.
-These examples show broad applicability.
+For example, an IT company might aggregate software tools, or a manufacturing company could aggregate machine components.
+Such examples demonstrate broad applicability.

 7. Ecosystem Integration